SoftwareAG/c8y-docs/content/release-10-13-0/announcements-10-13-0.md

 #### Implemented

-##### Removal of Basic Auth browser-based authentication
+##### Change of basic browser-based authentication

+**What was the previous state?**

-As announced in [release 10.11](/releasenotes/release-10-11-0/announcements-10-11-0/), With the 10.5.0 release a new token-based mechanism for browser-based authentication was introduced (O-Auth Internal) in order to tighten the security of the Cumulocity IoT platform.
+With the 10.5.0 release a new token-based mechanism for browser-based authentication was introduced (OAuth Internal) in order to tighten the security of the Cumulocity IoT platform.

+**What is new with release 10.13?**

-With the 10.13 release, the token-based authentication will be enabled by default for all tenants.
-The basic authentication option will be removed for browser-based applications and all applications will be forced to use the token-based authentication mechanism O-Auth Internal.
-Note, that basic authentication will still be available for devices connecting to the Cumulocity IoT platform.
+As announced in [release 10.11](/releasenotes/release-10-11-0/announcements-10-11-0/), with the 10.13 release, the OAuth Internal authentication will be enabled by default for all new created tenants as the authentication method for all browser-based applications.

-If not done already, we recommend you not to wait for the 10.13 release but to enable token-based authentication as soon as possible.
-Documentation how to enforce token-based authentication can be found in [Administration > Changing settings](https://cumulocity.com/guides/{{< 10-11-0 >}}/users-guide/administration/#changing-settings) in the *User guide*.
+Basic authentication will still be available as a fallback but has to be manually switched on.
+For details, see [Administration > Changing settings](https://cumulocity.com/guides/{{< 10-11-0 >}}/users-guide/administration/#changing-settings) in the *User guide*.
+Note, that basic authentication for devices is not affected by this change.

+**What comes next?**

+With a future release, the fallback for basic authentication will be removed for browser-based applications and all applications will be forced to use the token-based authentication mechanism O-Auth Internal.

+**What does this mean for my organization?**

+ All custom web applications and microservices which do not support OAuth internal will not work with newly created tenants.

+**What do I need to do?**

-In case you have developed your own web applications or microservices, please make sure that they do support the token-based authentication authentication mechanism.
-This will be the case if your web applications are based on the Web SDK 10.5.0 or higher as well as the Microservice SDK 10.5.0 or higher.
+In case you have developed your own web applications or microservices, please make sure that they support the OAuth Internal authentication mechanism.
+This is achieved by changing the authentication mechanism using the appropriate SDK later than 10.5 to rebuild your web applications or microservices.

 ### SDK changes